WHO WE ARE

 Donna has a particular interest in the health of senior pets as she believes it is an area where she can make a big difference.
 She is passionate about caring for all animals and helping them to live long, happy, healthy lives.

-Donna lives in Castle Hill with her husband, 2 young daughters, 2 new rescue kits - Trevor & Coco, and a geriatric rescue dog named Snowy.
+Donna lives in Castle Hill with her husband, 2 young daughters and 2 rescue cats - Trevor & Coco.

 Dr. Eleanor Tuffley BVSc